What is time management?

 - If your calendar has loaded, don't hesitate to reschedule the meeting

-- Share meeting minutes with clear to-do's
+- Share meeting minutes with clear to-do (see our meeting minutes templates)

 - If the applicant wants an appointment that is too long for you, ask why so much time is needed and try to reduce the time requested.